robcarver17/pysystemtrade/docs/production.md

 ### Update futures contract historical price data (Daily)

-This gets historical daily data from IB for all the futures contracts marked to sample in the mongoDB contracts database, and updates the Arctic futures price database.
+This gets historical daily data from IB for all the futures contracts marked to sample in the mongoDB contracts database, and updates the futures prices in Parquet.
 If update sampled contracts has not yet run, it may not be getting data for all the contracts you need.

 Python: